camunda/camunda-docs/versioned_docs/version-8.2/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-database-connection.md

 After switching from standard username/password authentication to IAM authentication, privileges to Web Modeler's database might still be associated with the old username.
-Ensure that the IAM account has all privileges to the Web Modeler database.
+Ensure the IAM account has all privileges to the Web Modeler database.